NCAR/ncar-python-tutorial/curricula/z230-pt1_script.md

    ```

    Test this out and see the results.

+Now, let's write our first function to compute the wind chill factor.
+We'll add this function to the bottom of the file. (put the formula in a ppt).

+To indicate a function in python you type `def` for define, the name of your function, and then in parenthesis the input arguments of that function, followed by a colon.
+On the next lines tab-indented is the code of your function, and your return value.

+Here we are also going to have to introduce math operators in Python.
+Addition, subtraction, and multiplication look much like you'd expect.
+A double astericks indicates an exponential.
+A backslash is for dicision, and a double backslash for integer division.

+Now we'll call our function.
+Initialize a list for wind chill with empty square brackets.
+And in a for-loop, loop through our temperature and wind speed data, applying the function to each tuple data pair.
+Tuples are ordered like lists, but they use parenthesis instead of square brackets and cannot be changed or appended.
+We use the zip function in Python to automatically unravel the tuples.
+Take a look at `zip([1,2], [3,4,5])`.
+What is the result?

+And finally in `DEBUG` section, let's take a look at our new windchill variable.

 40. [git] Clean up, stage, and commit (`git commit -m "Compute wind chill factor"`)

+Clean up, stage, and commit.

 41. [python] Now, the wind chill factor is actually in the data file,
    so we can read it from the file and compare that value to our computed